 Many people think that occupational health and safety, and workplace safety, only applies to specific industries such as the mining and construction industry, and not the traditional administrative office space, where a lot of people work.
-The Occupational Health and Safety Act actually applicable to all workplaces, employers and employees.
+The Occupational Health and Safety Act is applicable to all workplaces, employers and employees and mandates that all employers are legally obligated to create a safe working environment.
 There are hazards and risks in every working environment, such as loose electrical wiring in the administrative work environment, to the unstable mining rock face in the mining environment.

-Being proactive about reducing health and safety risks and hazards and looking after the wellbeing for both your employees and yourself, implementing an occupational health and safety management system or program should be a point of pride for your business and its employees.
+Being proactive about reducing health and safety risks and hazards and looking after the wellbeing for both your employees and yourself, implementing an occupational safety and health management system or workplace safety program as well as safety procedures should be a point of pride for your business and its employees.

 Being compliant with the OHS Act reduces the risk of possible fines and criminal liability from the Department of Labour for non-compliance.
-Compliance also has a host of other benefits such as reduced absenteeism due to injury, increased productivity due to a positive and safe working environment, as detailed in our previous blog post.
-Being OHS compliant is not an option it’s an obligation which all CEO’s and employers must enforce and implement!
+Compliance also has a host of other benefits such as reduced absenteeism due to injury, increased productivity due to a positive and safe working conditions.
+Being OHS compliant is not an option, it’s an obligation which all CEO’s and employers must enforce and implement to avoid workplace injuries.

 Why Workplace Safety is Important in All Industries

-Any organisation that has employees has the responsibility of keeping them safe by adhering to the ohs acts requirements and establishing and active H&S Committee which manages, drives and ultimately ensures a safe working environment.
-Workplace safety start with senior management bye in and commitment, involving employee input and representation and sending specific employees to complete health and safety training to up-skill and empower them.
-Since workplace safety is largely to protect the employees, making sure they’re empowered through training and extra responsibilities, ensures that everyone is on the same page with just how important occupational health and safety is.
+Any organisation that has employees has the responsibility of keeping them safe by adhering to the OHS act requirements and establishing an active H&S Committee which manages, drives and ultimately ensures a safe working environment.
+Workplace safety starts with senior management buy-in and commitment, involving employee input and representation and sending specific employees to complete health and safety training to up-skill and empower them.
+Since workplace safety is largely to keep employees safe, making sure they’re empowered through training and extra responsibilities, ensures that everyone is on the same page with just how important occupational health and safety is.

 Courses You Can Complete